CBH Student Handbook

 The program also has established expectations related to career preparation.
 For example, to be competitive for positions at research universities, policy institutes, and certain other professional environments, students must have significant involvement in multiple research projects that result in publications.

-- a grade report (these materials are due to the Graduate Program Coordinator as requested).
+- A grade report (these materials are due to the Graduate Program Coordinator as requested).
 Students should review their materials with their faculty advisor prior to the submission.

 The annual doctoral student review, including the written assessment and progress meeting, is intended to support and guide students’ progress and professional development by establishing clear expectations and providing a vehicle for annual feedback.
 Grievances should be addressed with the Department Head and Director of Graduate Studies.
-Additionally, please refer to Section IV of the Manual of Rules and Regulations of the Graduate College for information on academic probation and dismissal standards, procedures, and appeals.
+Additionally, please refer to Section IV of the Graduate College Manual of Rules and Regulations for information on academic probation and dismissal standards, procedures, and appeals.